bajamircea/bajamircea.github.io/_posts/2015-03-14-if-error-else.markdown

 categories: coding c
 ---

-This article looks at handling errors in C APIs using a if-error-else codding pattern.
-It describes the issues and option when using this coding style, with the full example of the [copy file example][copy-file] written to test error using if-error-else blocks.
+This article looks at handling errors in C APIs using an if-error-else codding pattern.
+It describes the issues and options when using this coding style, with the full example of the [copy file example][copy-file] rewritten.

 ## Introduction